-Introduction The Inductor Microphone is the result of continued research and development toward the production of a low-priced microphone, the characteristics of which are high quality, high sensitivity, freedom from shock excitation troubles, minimum response to wind effects, compactness and ruggedness.
+Introduction The Inductor Microphone is the result of research and development toward the production of a low-priced mic, the characteristics of which are high quality, sensitivity, freedom from shock excitation troubles, minimum response to wind effects, compactness, and ruggedness.

 From Decibels and Microphones, published by the Central Technical Institute, Kansas City, Missouri.
 Publication date unknown; likely during the late thirties.

-Eleanor Roosevelt, seated at microphone at radio station WOL, Washington, D.C., presenting a “My People” program, devoted to African Americans.
+Mrs. Eleanor Roosevelt at radio station WOL, Washington, D.C., presenting a “My People” program devoted to African Americans.

 Here are some gorgeous 50-A photos that were on eBay.